 INTEREST RATE RISK

 In a sector of the portfolio, the Fund focuses on shorter-term loans which require fast execution and flexible terms.
 Borrowers use these loans for shorter than average terms for capital improvements, property redevelopment or as bridge financing.
 Larger financial institutions typically cannot provide the structure borrowers require, nor the rapid deployment of capital.
 This mitigates risk with the potential of the re-investment of capital in higher rate loans should interest rates rise.

-The Manager is registered with and regulated by the Financial Institutions Commission of British Columbia and is subject to strict requirements set out by the Commission.
+The Manager of the Mortgage Fund is registered with and regulated by the British Columbia Financial Services Authority and is subject to their strict requirements.
 These include requirements for disclosure, record-keeping, conflict management and marketing.